Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 3: Artificer Subclass

 You gain an Artificer subclass of your choice.
-A subclass is a specialization that grants you special abilities at certain Artificer levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Artificer level and lower.
+A subclass is a specialization that grants you features at certain Artificer levels.
+For the rest of your career, you gain each of your subclass’s features that are of your Artificer level or lower.

-### Level 3: Right Tool for the Job
+### Level 3: The Right Tool for the Job

-You learn how to produce exactly the tool you need: with Thieves’ Tools or Artisan’s Tools, you can magically create one set of Artisan’s Tools in an unoccupied space within 5 feet of you.
+You've learned how to produce exactly the tool you need: with Thieves' Tools or Artisan's Tools in hand, you can magically create one set of Artisan's Tools in an unoccupied space within 5 feet of you.
 This creation requires 1 hour of uninterrupted work, which can coincide with a Short or Long Rest.
 Though the product of magic, the tools are nonmagical, and they vanish when you use this feature again.

 ### Level 4: Ability Score Improvement

-You gain the Ability Score Improvement feat (see chapter 5) or another feat of your choice for which you qualify.
-You gain this feature again at Druid levels 8, 12, and 16.
+You gain the Ability Score Improvement feat or another feat of your choice for which you qualify.
+You gain this feature again at Artificer levels 5, 9, and 15.

-### Level 5: Honed Talent.

-You gain a benefit depending on the Artificer’s Talent you chose at level 1:

-***Weaponsmith.*** Whenever you take the Attack action on your turn, you can attack twice, rather than once.

-***Arcanosmith.*** When you cast an Artificer spell, you can add your Intelligence modifier (minimum +1) to one of the spell’s damage rolls.

 ### Level 6: Tool Expertise

-Whenever you make an ability check that uses your proficiency with a Tool, you have Expertise with that check.
+Your proficiency bonus is now doubled for any ability check you make that uses your proficiency with a tool.

-### Level 7: Flash of Genius Improvement
+### Level 7: Flash of Genius

-You can now use your Flash of Genius Reaction on failed saving throws, as well as ability checks, following all the same rules.
+You've gained the ability to come up with solutions under pressure.
+When you or another creature you can see within 30 feet of you makes an ability check or a saving throw, you can use your reaction to add your Intelligence modifier to the roll.

+You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
+You regain all expended uses when you finish a long rest.

 ### Level 10: Magic Item Adept

-You have achieved a profound understanding of how to use and make magic items:
+You've achieved a profound understanding of how to use and make magic items:

-***Four Attunements.*** You can attune to up to four magic items at once.
+You can attune to up to four magic items at once.

-***Quick Craft.*** If you craft a magic item with a rarity of common or uncommon, it takes you a quarter of the normal time, and it costs you half as much of the usual gold.
+If you craft a magic item with a rarity of common or uncommon, it takes you a quarter of the normal time, and it costs you half as much of the usual gold.

-### Level 11: Spell Storing Item
+### Level 11: Spell-Storing Item

-You learn how to store a spell in an object.
-Whenever you finish a Long Rest, you can touch one Simple or Martial weapon or one item that you can use as a spellcasting focus, and you store a spell in it, choosing a level 1 or 2 spell from the Artificer spell list that has an action casting time (you needn’t have it prepared).
+You can now store a spell in an object.
+Whenever you finish a long rest, you can touch one simple or martial weapon or one item that you can use as a spellcasting focus, and you store a spell in it, choosing a level 1 or 2 spell from the Artificer spell list that requires an Action to cast (you needn't have it prepared).

-While holding the object, a creature can take the Magic action to produce the spell’s effect from it, using your spellcasting ability modifier.
-If the spell requires Concentration, the creature must Concentrate.
-The spell stays in the object until it’s been used a number of times equal to twice your Intelligence modifier (minimum of twice) or until you use this feature again to store a spell in an object.
+While holding the object, a creature can take an action to produce the spell's effect from it, using your spellcasting ability modifier.
+If the spell requires concentration, the creature must concentrate.
+The spell stays in the object until it's been used a number of times equal to twice your Intelligence modifier (minimum of twice) or until you use this feature again to store a spell in an object.

-### Level 13: Artisan’s Knack

-Your magical connection to equipment allows you to utilize your gear extremely swiftly when the need arises.
-As a Bonus Action, you can use the Utilize action for a set of tools with which you’re proficient, or the Magic action to activate a magic item

 ### Level 14: Magic Item Savant

-Your skill with magic items has only deepened, granting you the following benefits:
+Your skill with magic items deepens:

-***Five Attunements.*** You can attune to up to five magic items at once.
+***Five Magic Items.*** You can attune to up to five magic items at once.

-***Omnitalented.*** You ignore all class, species, spell, and level requirements on attuning to or using a magic item.
+***Attunement Master.*** You ignore all class, race, spell, and level requirements on attuning to or using a magic item.

-### Level 17: Synergistic Infusions

-Your mastery over artifice allows you to mix magics and apply your Infusions to items already harboring magic.

-***Magic items.*** A magic item can bear one of your Infusions, unless it is an artifact.

-***Mundane items.*** A nonmagical item now can bear up to two of your Infusions at once.
-You cannot apply the same Infusion to an object multiple times.

-***Numerical Bonuses.*** If both the magic item and the infusion (or both infusions) provide a bonus to attack and damage rolls, or to AC, add the bonuses together, but the combined bonus is reduced to +3 if it would otherwise exceed it.

-***Attunement.*** If both the magic item and the infusion (or both infusions) require attunement, you must attune to each set of benefits separately.

 ### Level 18: Magic Item Master